Finance Ph.D.

 Frequently Asked Questions

-The Finance Department typically has ten to twelve Ph.D. students, at differing stages of their program, at any one time.
+How many Ph.D. students are in the department?
+The Accounting Department typically has twelve Ph.D. students, at differing stages of their program, at all times.